jdyen/growmodr/Readme.md

 Thomas, F.M. and Vesk, P.A.
 (2017) Are trait-growth models transferable?
 Predicting multi-species growth trajectories between ecosystems using plant functional traits.
 PLoS ONE 12(5): e0176959.

-Thomas, F.M. and Vesk, P.A. (to appear) Height growth in woody plants examined with a trait-based model.
+Thomas, F.M. and Vesk, P.A. (in press) Height growth in woody plants examined with a trait-based model.
 Austral Ecology.
+DOI: 10.1111/aec.12501.

 *****